Interactive Multi-Objective Probabilistic Preference Learning with Soft and Hard Bounds: User Study

 \subsection{User Study Setup}

-To empirically evaluate the practical utility of \methodname, we conducted a human-subject user study.
-While the core mechanisms of \methodname are domain-agnostic, designed to assist in any multi-objective decision-making process involving iterative refinement of preferences, we chose a task that allows for controlled manipulation of clear, albeit subjective, objective tradeoffs: AI-generated image selection.
-This task, focused on selecting educational magazine cover photos, serves as a tangible proxy for more complex real-world scenarios where DMs must balance competing qualitative or quantitative attributes.
-The insights gained from how users interact with different feedback mechanisms in this image selection task are therefore intended to generalize to broader multi-objective optimization applications.

-As mentioned, we designed an educational magazine cover photo selection task using AI-generated images (see Figure~\ref{fig:user-study-feedback-interface}).\footnote{We have IRB approval from a research compliance office.} Participants were given a magazine topic description and instructed to use various feedback mechanisms to select the optimal cover photo.
+As mentioned, we designed an educational magazine cover photo selection task using AI-generated images.
+Interested participants were first given detailed instructions and were required to pass a five-question screening quiz ($\geq$3 correct answers) to qualify.
+Successful participants were then given a magazine topic description and instructed to use various feedback mechanisms to select the optimal cover photo.
 Each task instance's description implicitly defined a tradeoff between two objectives: realism and color vividness, where higher values for both were desirable, aligning with our multi-objective setting.
 We created six task instances in total, combining two topics (Albert Einstein, Barack Obama) with three distinct tradeoff points.
 Participants were informed about the specific feedback mechanism to use for each task.
-Figures illustrating all task components and additional details are in Appendix \ref{appendix:user-study-details}.

-\textbf{Comparisons.} Due to limited resources, we were unable to evaluate against all ablations for the user study.
-We primarily wanted to compare Active-MoSH against existing feedback mechanisms, using the information gain active querying algorithm.
-Hence, we used the following methods in the user study: (i) Active-MoSH with T-MoSH (for clarity, we refer to this as Active-T-MoSH), (ii) pairwise feedback with information gain querying, (iii) full ranking feedback with information gain querying, and (iv) partial ranking feedback with information gain querying.
-Although this user study is based on a task involving AI-generated images, we emphasize that the \methodname framework itself is general and not specific to generative AI applications.
-Consequently, we do not evaluate against methods tailored explicitly for generative AI image selection, such as direct prompting techniques, as our focus is on the broader applicability of interactive preference learning mechanisms.

-\textbf{Procedure.} We recruited 21 Amazon Mechanical Turk (MTurk) participants, who were first given detailed instructions (task descriptions, feedback mechanisms, tradeoffs) and passed a five-question screening quiz ($\geq$3 correct answers) to qualify for the main study.

-In the study, each compensated worker completed one Human Intelligence Task consisting of four task instances, each using a distinct feedback mechanism.
-For each instance, workers iteratively used the mechanism until they identified a tradeoff point they felt matched the task description, then selected a final image from any prior iteration.
-Post-study, a 5-point Likert survey assessed each mechanism's perceived (1) mental effort, (2) expressiveness, and (3) trustworthiness.